-Expenses increased in 2013/14 but were lower than budget expectations.
-The main corporate expenses were employee and related costs as additional key staff were recruited, depreciation of assets, and consulting fees in the areas of IT and Occupational Health and Safety.
-Other areas of note were office rent following the lease of additional premises in late 2013/14, and equipment relating to the additional office set-up.
+Expenses increased in 2014/15 but were lower than budget expectations as the port development project came to a close.
+The main corporate expenses were employee and related costs including redundancies, depreciation of assets, consulting fees in the area of IT, and office rent with additional premises taken up in May 2014.

-The Authority incurred costs on 2013/14 approved projects of \$10.87 million which were managed within environment, strategy, engineering, and community and stakeholder engagement.
-Prime contracts were awarded and commenced during 2013/14, with the most significant costs incurred during the year relating to the areas of site investigation, port planning and engineering services, environmental studies including hydrodynamics, commercial and economic studies, transport, project management, and legal.
-Project costs were initially capitalised, but were reversed and expensed as incurred following a direction by The Department of Treasury and Finance, and the Department of Transport, Planning and Local Infrastructure in October 2013.
+The Authority incurred costs on 2014/15 approved projects of \$13.13 million which were managed within environment, strategy, engineering, and community and stakeholder engagement.
+The most significant of the costs incurred during the year related to site investigation, port planning and engineering services, environmental studies including hydrodynamics, commercial and economic studies, transport, project management, and legal.